Merzig-Wadern, Saarland, Germany

 Army Group: | 3 |

-28 June 1943 - 21 July 1945, RAF Mepal, Cambridgeshire in England with Air Mission over Germany, France, The Lancaster Mk.I LM593 AA-N, taking off from RAF Mepal in Cambridgeshire, England on 25/08/1944, at 20:25 pm on a night mission to attack Rüsselsheim LM 593 Failed to return from Rüsselsheim.
-On the way to his destination, 38 miles North West of the target the aircraft exploded in mid-air for unknown reasons over Münchweiler in Germany, crashing into the forest of Nunkirchen (Zanders Heck).
+This marked the beginning of a perilous mission to strike the industrial city of Rüsselsheim am Main river.
+Tragically, the aircraft, designated LM 593, did not return from this fateful operation, leaving a haunting void in the hearts of those who awaited its safe return.
+On the way to his destination, 78 miles (126Km) southwest of the target the 75 Squadron Lancaster III LM593 aircraft exploded in mid-air for unknown reasons over the village Münchweiler (Saarland) in Germany, crashing into the forest of Nunkirchen (Zanders Heck).
 There were no survivors.
-The crash site was located in the woods on the right-hand side of the Country road L-152 leading from Nunkirchen to Thailen, about 1 km before the intersection to Weierweiler.
-The crash site was just 1km away from the War Cemetery in Nunkirchen All seven crew are first interned in Nunkirchen War Cemetery |
+The crash site was located in the woods on the right-hand side of the Country Road L-152 leading from Nunkirchen to Thailen, about 1 km before the intersection to Weierweiler.
+The crash site was just 1km away from the 2nd.WW Cemetery in Nunkirchen All seven crew are first interned in Nunkirchen 2nd.WW Cemetery |

-The 79th Infantry Division of the German Wehrmacht, with the duty to secure the frontier and the Westwall, established in September 1939, the field Lazarett in Nunkirchen and was ready to receive.
-A Military Cemetery has been set up within a Pinewood forest along the country road L-152 for the deceased soldiers in the hospital and for the fallen soldiers of the 79th ID.
-All soldiers which died during the 2nd.WW at the Military Hospital in Nunkirchen were first buried in the Military Cemetery in Nunkirchen.
-After the war, they are relocated to there respective locations.
-The Flight crew of the Lancaster III, LM593, AA-N was relocated to the Military Cemetery in Rheinberg. |
+The 79th Infantry Division of the German Wehrmacht was tasked with securing the frontier and the Westwall (= western bulwark) also known as the Siegfried Line.
+In September 1939, they established a field hospital (Lazarett) in Nunkirchen, that was prepared to receive patients.
+Additionally, a military cemetery was set up in a pine forest along the country road L-152 to honor the deceased soldiers from the hospital and the fallen soldiers of the 79th Infantry Division.
+All soldiers who died during World War II at the Military Hospital in Nunkirchen were initially buried in the Military Cemetery in Nunkirchen.
+After the war, their remains were relocated to their respective locations.
+The Flight crew of the Lancaster III, LM593, AA:N was relocated to the 2nd.WW Military Cemetery in Rheinberg.
+The reburial of all soldiers buried at the World War II Military Cemetery in Nunkirchen was completed in 1956 by the German War Graves Commission.
+Thus the 2nd.WW Military Cemetery in Nunkirchen was dissolved. |

 2nd Grave site: |